 The Advanced Rolfing Certification Program is a forum for refinement and development of the work through a deeper examination of the diverse aspects of Rolfing SI, with Rolfers bringing their experiences from their private practice into the classroom setting.
-The Advanced Rolfing Certification Program provides a format for examining the energetic processes that are a fundamental part of the client-practitioner equation.
-Each Rolfer™ learns how to use these processes consciously and intentionally.
-The focus is on being able to meet the specific structural, functional and energetic needs of the individual client.
+The Advanced Rolfing Certification Program provides a format for examining the processes that are a fundamental part of the client-practitioner equation.
+Each Rolfer™ learns a more gentle and precise sense of touch that integrates direct/indirect techniques.
+The focus is on being able to meet the specific structural and functional needs of the individual client.
 Attention is also directed to these same aspects of the practitioner’s own process.
 This program is designed to bring a deeper level of understanding to the Rolfer™ and his/her clinical practice.

 Members are required to take the Advanced Training after three to seven years of full-time equivalent practice.
 If a Rolfer™ elects to complete his/her Rolf Movement® Certification, then the time is extended to nine years.